adrian/upm-swing/README.txt

 Features
 --------
 .Small, fast and lean
-.Shared password database
+.Uses AES for database encryption (PBEWithSHA256And256BitAES-CBC-BC) .Shared password database
 .Written in Java/SWING
 .Windows and Mac OS X native feeling versions available .Fast account searching
-.Streamlined for those who are more comfortable using the keyboard only .Uses DES with 56 bit keys to encrypt the database
+.Streamlined for those who are more comfortable using the keyboard only

 ----------------